dbos-inc/dbos-docs/docs/python/programming-guide.md

 14:58:40 [    INFO] (dbos:main.py:47) >>> STEP 2: Greeting to Mike recorded in the database!
 ```

 If your app did not use `DBOS.workflow()` you would expect it to restart with a "clean slate" and completely forget about your interrupted workflow.
-However, DBOS automatically resumes your workflow from where it left off and properly completes it by recording the greeting to the database **without** re-signing the guestbook.
+However, DBOS automatically resumes your workflow from where it left off and correctly completes it by recording the greeting to the database **without** re-signing the guestbook.

 :::info
 Our example uses `DBOS.start_workflow` to start the workflow in the background.
-This behavior is useful when the caller expects a fast response, such as with a [payment webhook](https://www.dbos.dev/blog/open-source-typescript-stripe-processing).
+This behavior is useful when the caller expects a fast response.
 To make it synchronous, call the workflow function directly instead of using `start_workflow`.
 :::

 The code for this guide is available [on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/greeting-guestbook).

-Next, to learn how to build more complex applications, check out our Python tutorials and example apps.
+Next, to learn how to build more complex applications, check out our Python tutorials and [example apps](../examples/index.md).